Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Note: Diggs' stats vs. Falcons date back to 2016.

-- The Falcons have the NFL's 18th-ranked pass defense this season, allowing 253.7 yards per game through the air.
+- The 253.7 passing yards the Falcons allow per game makes them the NFL's 18th-ranked pass defense this season.

-- The Falcons' defense is 28th in the league, giving up 1.9 passing touchdowns per game.
+- The Falcons have conceded 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances

-- Diggs put together an 85-yard performance against the Patriots last week on seven catches while being targeted 13 times and scoring one touchdown.
+- In last week's outing against the Patriots, Diggs was targeted 13 times, totaling 85 yards on seven receptions while scoring one touchdown.

-- Over his last three games, Diggs has racked up 194 yards on 18 catches with two touchdowns, averaging 64.7 yards per game on 33 targets.
+- During his last three games, Diggs has 18 receptions (33 targets) for 194 yards and two touchdowns, averaging 64.7 yards per game.

 Diggs' Buffalo Teammates